pohlm01/master-thesis/2_preliminaries.typ

 @tls_handshake_overview illustrates the messages and extensions sent during the @tls handshake and whether they are encrypted.
 A @tls connection is always initiated by the client through a `ClientHello` message.
 This message contains extensions with a key share and signature algorithms the client supports.
-The server responds with a `ServerHello` message, which contains a key share as an extension as well.
+The server responds with a `ServerHello` message, which also includes a key share as an extension.
 Knowing both key shares, the server and client derive a shared symmetric secret and use it to protect all subsequent messages.

 The following messages authenticate the server to the client by sending its certificate chain and a `CertificateVerify` message.
 The `CertificateVerify` message contains the signature over the handshake transcript up to that point.
-This proves the server is in the possession of the private key corresponding to the certificate and messages have not been tampered with.
+This proves that the server is in possession of the private key corresponding to the certificate and that messages have not been tampered with.
 The handshake ends with a `Finished` message each side sends and verifies.
 It contains a @mac over the transcript and thus assures the integrity and authenticity of the handshake.
-This @mac is not strictly necessary for the security when performing a full handshake as described in this work, but is essential if protocol optimizations are used which allow using out-of-band or previously negotiated keys, for example~@finished_message_tls13.
+This @mac is not strictly necessary for security when performing a full handshake, as described in this work, but it is essential if protocol optimizations are used that allow using out-of-band or previously negotiated keys~@finished_message_tls13.

 After the successful handshake, @tls continues to the record layer to exchange the application data.

-=== KEMTLS
+=== KEMTLS <sec:kem_tls>
 @kemtls aims to improve the communication cost of @tls handshakes using the fact that the best currently available @pq @kem:pl are smaller than the @pq signatures.
 Instead of explicitly authenticating the server in the `CertificateVerify` using a signature, @kemtls uses @kem:pl to authenticate the key exchange.
-The exact differences with the standard @tls handshake are not relevant for this work, so we refrain from explaining them here.
+The exact differences with the standard @tls handshake are not relevant to this work, so we refrain from explaining them here.
 However, it is relevant to note that a @kemtls handshake requires a @kem public key in the @ee certificate instead of a signature key~@kem_tls.
-Hence, the utilization of @kemtls has an impact on the size of the certificate, as shown in @sec:certificate_size.
+Hence, the utilization of @kemtls impacts the size of the certificate, as shown in @sec:certificate_size.

-== Post-Quantum Signatures
+== Post-Quantum Signatures <sec:pq_signatures>
 // - Two PQ signatures are standardized by @nist in @fips_204 (ML-DSA, formally known as CRYSTALS-Dilithium) and @fips_205 (SLH-DSA formally known as Sphincs+)
 // - The third - FN-DSA / Falcon - specified later.
 It relies on dangerous floating-point arithmetic that produces side-channel leakage.

 // This section provides a short overview of the @pq signatures available today.
 // It helps with understanding size and performance considerations later on.

-@tab:pq_signature_comp shows a comparison of @ecdsa and #gls("rsa", long: false)-2048 as classical signature schemes and the @pq signature schemes selected by the @nist for standardization.
+@tab:pq_signature_comp compares @ecdsa and #gls("rsa", long: false)-2048 as classical signature schemes and the @pq signature schemes selected by the @nist for standardization.
 @mldsa was known as #box[CRYSTALS]-Dilithium and @nist standardized it as FIPS 204 in 2024, together with the @slhdsa as FIPS 205 @fips_204 @fips_205.
 A @nist draft for the @fndsa is expected in late 2024.

-The @nist decided to specify three signature algorithms, as each of them has their benefits and drawbacks.
+The @nist decided to specify three signature algorithms, as each of them has its benefits and drawbacks.
 @mldsa is the recommended algorithm for most applications, as it has reasonable values in all categories.
 @slhdsa is currently the most trusted algorithm, as it relies on the security of the well-established #gls("sha", long: false)--2 or #gls("sha")--3 hashing algorithms, that would need to be dramatically broken to harm the security of @slhdsa~@sphincs_proposal.
 This makes @slhdsa a suitable candidate for long-term keys or situations where an upgrade is hard.